shariq1989/cookbook/content/recipe/chilli_con_carne.md

     "tex-mex",
     "stew"
 ]
-#thumbnail= "images/carnitas.jpg"
+#thumbnail= "images/chiliconcarne.jpg"
 +++

 Servings: 6-8 <!--more-->

 #### INGREDIENTS

-* 2 Arbol Chilis
+* 2 Arbol Chilis, dried
-* 2 Ancho Chilis
+* 2 Ancho Chilis, dried
-* Chipotles en Adobo, 2 Chilis and 2 TBSP.
-Chipotle Sauce
+* 1 Can Chipotles En Adobo (Use only 2 Chilis and 2 Tbsp.
+Chipotle Sauce)
-* 2 Quarts Chicken Broth
+* 2 Qts.
+Chicken Broth
-* 4 LBS.
-Beef chuck, cut into 1in.
-Pieces.
+* 4 Lbs.
+Beef chuck, cut into 1 in. pieces.
-* 2 TBSP.
-Oil
+* 2 Tbsp.
+Olive Oil
-* 1 Large Onion, diced
+* 1 Large Yellow Onion, diced
-* ½ TSP.
-Cinnamon
+* ½ Tsp.
+Cinnamon, ground
-* 1 TBSP.
-Cumin
+* 1 Tbsp.
+Cumin, ground
-* ¼ TSP.
-All Spice
+* ¼ Tsp.
+All Spice, ground
-* 2 TSP.
-Oregano
+* 2 Tsp.
+Oregano, dried
-* 2 TBSP.
+* 2 Tbsp.
 Fish Sauce
-* 2 TBSP.
+* 2 Tbsp.
 Apple Cider Vinegar
 * 4 Garlic Cloves, minced
-* 2 Cans of black beans
+* 2 Cans of black beans, drained and rinsed
-* 1 TSP.
+* 1 Tsp.
 Worcestershire Sauce
 * ½ Can of Tomato Paste

-For garnish
+For Garnish

-* Diced onion
+* Yellow Onion, Diced
-* Cilantro
+* Cilantro, Chopped
-* Cheese
+* Shredded Cheese
-* Avocado
+* Avocado, cubed
-* Corn tortillas
+* Corn tortillas, warmed

 #### DIRECTIONS

-1. Add all the chilis to the instant pot and let saute, 1 min.
+1. Add chilis to the instant pot or pressure cooke and cook until somewhat blistered, 1 min.
-2. Remove the chilis and add them to a blender with the chicken broth.
+2. Remove chilis and add them to a blender with the chicken broth, mix completely.
-3. Season the chuck with salt and pepper.
+3. Season chuck with salt and pepper.
-4. Oil the Instant Pot and add some of the chuck to brown.
+4. Oil the Instant Pot and add a layer of chuck and allow it to sear.
 Repeat this until all the meat has had a chance to brown.
 Set the meat aside.
-5. Add the onions to the Instant Pot and cook until soft.
+5. Add onions to the Instant Pot and cook until translucent and softened.
 6. Combine the garlic, cinnamon, cumin, all spice, and oregano.
 Let cook for 1-2 min.
-7. Add the meat, blender chili puree, worcestershire sauce, apple cider vinegar, fish sauce, black beans and tomato.
+7. Add meat, blender chili puree, worcestershire sauce, apple cider vinegar, fish sauce, black beans and tomato.
-8. Set the Instant Pot to the soup setting and cook for 25 min.
+8. Set the Instant Pot to high pressure 40 min.
-9. Service with corn tortillas and garnish with diced onion, cilantro, cheese, avocado.
+9. Service with warm corn tortillas and garnish with onion, cilantro, cheese, and avocado.